OpenEvalProject/evals/manuscripts/elife-69079/v2/manuscript.md

 Note that a ‘brain state’ in this study is not a so-called ‘miscrostate’ in conventional EEG research; it indicates an activity pattern of multiple (here, seven) brain regions or a group of such activity patterns.
 Although other analyses, such as hidden Markov model (HMM), can also identify brain states (Baker et al., 2014; Ezaki et al., 2021; Miller and Katz, 2010; Vidaurre et al., 2018), we adopted the energy landscape analysis in this study because it was previously used to identify the brain states underpinning the bistable visual perception (Watanabe et al., 2014c).

-## Offline EEG analysis: simulation of brain state dynamics
+### Offline EEG analysis: simulation of brain state dynamics

 In the final part of the energy landscape analysis, we probed the brain state dynamics by a random-walk simulation on the energy landscape (Watanabe et al., 2014c; Watanabe and Rees, 2017).
 This simulation was performed based on a Markov chain Monte Carlo method with the Metropolis-Hastings algorithm (Girvan and Newman, 2002; Massen and Doye, 2005).

 In this simulation, any brain activity pattern Vi could move only to a neighbouring pattern Vj.
 In other words, this simulation allowed the brain activity pattern to change the activity of only one ROI.
 Technically, first, one of such neighbouring patterns was randomly chosen.
-Then, whether actual movement occurred or not was determined at the probability Pij=min⁡1,eEVi-EVj .
-That is, if the Vi was more unstable than Vj (i.e. EVi§amp;gt;EVj), the brain activity pattern should always move from Vi to Vj.
+Then, whether actual movement occurred or not was determined at the probability $P_{ij}=min⁡1,e^{EV_{i}-EV_{j}}$ .
+That is, if the Vi was more unstable than Vj (i.e. $EV_{i}§amp;gt;EV_{j}$), the brain activity pattern should always move from Vi to Vj.
 This rule enhanced the movement to local minima.
-In the meantime, even if the Vi was more stable than Vj (i.e., EVi§amp;lt;EVj), there was some room to move to Vj, which prevented the brain activity pattern from being trapped in a local minimum forever.
+In the meantime, even if the Vi was more stable than Vj (i.e., $EV_{i}§amp;lt;EV_{j}$), there was some room to move to Vj, which prevented the brain activity pattern from being trapped in a local minimum forever.

-For each individual, we repeated this random walk 105 steps with a randomly chosen initial pattern and obtained a trajectory of the brain activity pattern such as V1,V2,…,V105 .
-After discarding the first 100 steps to minimise the influence of the initial condition, we then classified all the Vt into either of the major brain states (i.e. Frontal, Visual, and Intermediate state) and converted V101,V102,…,V105 to, for example, [Frontal, Frontal, Intermediate, …., Visual].
+For each individual, we repeated this random walk 105 steps with a randomly chosen initial pattern and obtained a trajectory of the brain activity pattern such as $V^{1},V^{2},…,V^{10^{5}}$ .
+After discarding the first 100 steps to minimise the influence of the initial condition, we then classified all the $V^{t}$ into either of the major brain states (i.e. Frontal, Visual, and Intermediate state) and converted $V^{101},V^{102},…,V^{10^{5}}$ to, for example, [Frontal, Frontal, Intermediate, …., Visual].
 Finally, we counted how long each of the major brain states continued in the brain state trajectory (dwelling time) and how often one major brain state transited to another major state (transition frequency).

 Our previous work demonstrated a strong correlation between the percept duration and the length of return travel between Frontal state and Visual state via Intermediate state (Watanabe et al., 2014c).
 Given this, we compared the behaviourally observed percept duration to the length of the F–Int–V–Int–F travel that was calculated in the above random-walk simulation.

-## Offline EEG analysis: temporal smoothing
+### Offline EEG analysis: temporal smoothing

-In parallel with the random-walk simulation, we examined empirical brain state dynamics probing the binary neural vectors with seven elements, Vt .
-For this purpose, we first categorised all Vt into either of the three major brain states based on the classification information that was obtained in the above ‘Offline EEG analysis: structure of energy landscape’ section.
+In parallel with the random-walk simulation, we examined empirical brain state dynamics probing the binary neural vectors with seven elements, $V^{t}$ .
+For this purpose, we first categorised all $V^{t}$ into either of the three major brain states based on the classification information that was obtained in the above ‘Offline EEG analysis: structure of energy landscape’ section.
 The vectors that were not classified into any of the three major brain states were labelled as ‘Other state’.

 To reduce the effects of signal fluctuation, we then applied the following temporal smoothing to the time-series of the brain states.
 First, in a sliding window manner (window length = 10 ms), we calculated the appearance frequency for each brain state in the time window (Figure 13a), which was assigned to each centre time point in the window as the representative appearance frequency for each brain state (Figure 13b).
 Next, a Gaussian smoothing filter (FWHM = 10 ms) was applied to the representative appearance frequency curves (Figure 13c).
 Based on the resultant appearance frequency values, we chose the most frequent brain state and assigned it as the brain state at the time point (Figure 13d and e).
 Note that this temporal smoothing eliminated the ‘other state’.